Clement Attlee: South Asia

 Attlee suggested in his memoirs that "traditional" colonial rule in Asia was no longer viable.
 He said that he expected it to meet renewed opposition after the war both by local national movements as well as by the United States.
-The prime minister's biographer John Bew says that Attlee hoped for a transition to a multilateral world order and a Commonwealth, and that the old British empire "should not be supported beyond its natural lifespan" and instead be ended "on the right note."
+The prime minister's biographer John Bew says that Attlee hoped for a transition to a multilateral world order and a Commonwealth, and that the old British Empire "should not be supported beyond its natural lifespan" and instead be ended "on the right note."
 His exchequer Hugh Dalton meanwhile feared that post-war Britain could no longer afford to garrison its empire.

-Ultimately the Labour government gave full independence to India and Pakistan in 1947.
+Ultimately the Labour government gave full independence to India and Pakistan in 1947 through the Indian Independence Act.
+This involved creating a demarcation between the two regions which was known as the Radcliffe Line.
+The boundary between the newly created states of Pakistan and India involved the widespread resettlement of millions of Hindus, Sikhs and Muslims.
+Almost immediately, extreme anti-Hindu and anti-Sikh violence ensued in Lahore, Multan and Dacca when the Punjab province and the Bengal province were split in the Partition of India.
+This was followed by a rapid increase in widespread anti-Muslim violence in several areas including Amritsar, Rajkot, Jaipur, Calcutta and Delhi.
+Historian Yasmin Khan estimates that over a million people were killed of which several were women and children.
+Gandhi himself was assassinated in January 1948.
+Attlee remarked Gandhi as the "greatest citizen" of India and added, "this one man has been the major factor in every consideration of the Indian problem.
+He had become the expression of the aspirations of the Indian people for independence".

 Historian Andrew Roberts says the independence of India was a "national humiliation" but it was necessitated by urgent financial, administrative, strategic and political needs.
 Churchill in 1940–1945 had tightened the hold on India and imprisoned the Congress leadership, with Attlee's approval.
 Labour had looked forward to making it a fully independent dominion like Canada or Australia.
 Many of the Congress leaders in the India had studied in England, and were highly regarded as fellow idealistic socialists by Labour leaders.
 Attlee was the Labour expert on India and took special charge of decolonisation.
 Attlee found that Churchill's viceroy, Field Marshal Wavell, was too imperialistic, too keen on military solutions, and too neglectful of Indian political alignments.
-The new Viceroy was Lord Mountbatten, the dashing war hero and a cousin of the King.
-The boundary between the newly created states of Pakistan and India involved the widespread resettlement of millions of Muslims and Hindus (and many Sikhs).
-Extreme violence ensued when Punjab and Bengal provinces were split.
-Historian Yasmin Khan estimates that between a half-million and a million men, women and children were killed.
-Gandhi himself was assassinated by a Hindutva activist in January 1948.
-Attlee remarked Gandhi as "greatest citizen" of India.
+The eventual appointee for new viceroy, Lord Mountbatten, the dashing war hero and a cousin of the King, was put forward by V. K. Krishna Menon as a candidate acceptable to all, in a series of clandestine meetings with Sir Stafford Scripps, and with Attlee.

 Attlee also sponsored the peaceful transition to independence in 1948 of Burma (Myanmar) and Ceylon (Sri Lanka).